-In determining the interest charge on late account payments, the Industry Regulator needs to consider the obvious link with the interest payment on security deposits.

-Applying the same argument, the amount of interest that retailers should be able to charge on late payment should be equal to the retailers' opportunity cost (as the rate set for security deposits was the consumer's opportunity cost of what it could earn on the money in a short term low risk investment).
+In determining the interest charge on late account payments, the Industry Regulator has applied the same argument as with security deposit interest.
+That is, the amount of interest that retailers should be able to charge on late payment should be equal to the retailers' opportunity cost, just as the rate set for security deposits was the consumer's opportunity cost of what it could earn on the money in a short term low risk investment.

 This amount is determined by evaluating the amount paid by the retailer to its supplier, for any overdue amounts.
-AGL SA currently pays ETSA Utilities 8.5% on late payments, and the amount payable to NEMMCO for any overdue amounts is currently 6.5%.
-A weighted average would suggest the cost to AGL is approximately 7.0%, and allowing 0.5% for administration, would justify an interest charge of about 7.5% (or 1.0% above the current bank bill rate for one (1) year).
+AGL SA currently pays ETSA Utilities the bank bill rate plus 2% on late payments, and the amount payable to NEMMCO for any overdue amounts is the bank bill rate.
+A weighted average would suggest the cost to AGL is presently below 7.0%.

-Therefore, it is considered that it is reasonable for AGL to recover this amount of interest from its customers, for payments delayed beyond the stated payment date.
-Any lower rate would unreasonably penalise AGL, whereas any higher rate might create a perverse incentive for AGL to maximise late payments.
+Therefore, it is considered that it is reasonable for AGL to recover this amount of interest from its business customers, for payments delayed beyond the stated payment date.

-In addition, as outlined above, the Retail Code requires the pay by date on an electricity bill to be not less than 12 business days after the bill is sent.
-AGL send a reminder notice if payment is not received by the due date that is subsequently followed by a disconnection notice.
+AGL indicated that in the 6 months September 1999 - February 2000, almost 5,000 business customers had not paid their account within 31 business days of the account being sent (the Retail Code allows for a pay by date to be not less than 12 business days after the retailer sends the bill).
+By this stage the customer has received the original account, a reminder notice, and a final notice.
+This figure does not include the number of business customers who request (and are granted) extension of time to pay.
 It takes approximately 30 business days (or six weeks) from the issue of a bill to the issue of a disconnection notice.
 AGL's proposal is that late payment interest apply to amounts not paid by the expiry of the due date in the reminder notice, and that interest will apply from the last day to pay shown on the original account.

-The Industry Regulator notes that AGL is under an obligation to pay interest on late payments in the electricity supply industry at 15 -20 business days from the end of a billing cycle, or 2 - 10 days after receipt of the account and considers that AGL's proposals relating to the application of late payment interest compare appropriately with AGL's own commercial obligations to pay interest.
+The Industry Regulator notes that AGL is under an obligation to pay interest on late payments in the electricity supply industry at 15 -20 business days from the end of a billing cycle, or 2 - 10 days after receipt of the account, and considers that AGL's proposals relating to the application of late payment interest compare appropriately with AGL's own commercial obligations to pay interest.